 The code annotation API is the main interface to use in the SHEMAT-SUITE source code.
-The initialization of PDI is called by the PDI_init function, the configuration file is parsed and the decl'H5 plugin is loaded.
+The initialization of PDI is called by the PDI\init function, the configuration file is parsed and the decl'H5 plugin is loaded.
 This plugin initialization function is called and analyzes its part of the configuration to identify the events to which it should react.
-For the finalization, the PDI_finalize() function is releasing all resources at the end of the simulation.
-Exposing and reclaiming data to PDI are called by the PDI_share(), and PDI_reclaim() or PDI_expose().
-The PDI_event() function is a PDI notification in a specific location in SHEMAT-SUITE, the plugins are then reacting to the event.
+For the finalization, the PDI\finalize() function is releasing all resources at the end of the simulation.
+Exposing and reclaiming data to PDI are called by the PDI\share(), and PDI\reclaim() or PDI\expose().
+The PDI\event() function is a PDI notification in a specific location in SHEMAT-SUITE, the plugins are then reacting to the event.
 For integrating PDI into SHEMAT-SUITE, the subroutines dealing with I/O processes have been identified in SHEMAT-SUITE.
-More details about the SHEMAT subroutines related to I/O processes.
-By example, the main SHEMAT-SUITE subroutine containing the functions for reading the input files is called read_model.
+More details about the SHEMAT-SUITE can be obtained in the references works of [11] and [38].
+Fig. 36 lists the SHEMAT subroutines related to I/O processes.
+By example, the main SHEMAT-SUITE subroutine containing the functions for reading the input files is called read\model.
 All the keywords referencing the readable parameters are included as metadata and the data are the arrays such as the temperature, pressure, head and concentration.
 The reading of the keywords should be done in the right order because some parameters depend on previous ones.

+'''

 pdi:

 metadata:

 rank: int

 width: int

 height: int

 data:

-main_field: {type:, size:[\$width, \$height]}
+main_field: {type:, size:[$width, $height]}

 plugins:

 decl_hdf5:

-- file: output\${rank}.h5
+- file: output${rank}.h5

-write: [rank, main_field]
+write: [rank, main_field ]

+'''